gjblack-dev/Projects/README.md

 ---

-## Project 1: Custom Shell Implementation
+## Project: Custom Shell Implementation

 This project involved building a functional Unix-like shell in C++ that could execute commands, manage processes, and handle input/output redirection.
 While some scaffolding (such as the parameter class and basic header files) was provided by the instructor, the core functionality of process management and I/O handling was designed and implemented by me.